 Of course, it may be that the reserves policy needs to be changed to reflect the current financial uncertainty, and that may involve holding more unrestricted reserves, to protect against investment risk, for example.

 For those charities which have depleted their reserves, urgent action is required.
-Trustees are required to ensure that he charity has sufficient funds to be viable (the exact definition of this should be in the reserves policy), and so reconnecting with community fundraisers and volunteers – many of whom may not have felt able to serve during the pandemic – is a key task.
+Trustees are required to ensure that the charity has sufficient funds to be viable (the exact definition of this should be in the reserves policy), and so reconnecting with community fundraisers and volunteers – many of whom may not have felt able to serve during the pandemic – is a key task.

 After an unprecedented two years, and with the financial future as uncertain as it has been for a very long time, all charities should be reviewing their reserves policy (or if they don’t have one, creating one) as a matter of urgency, to ensure that their organisation is not just sustainable, but also able to attract funding for the future.